-A member of the University community who wishes to complain about sexual harassment by an employee or student of the University should take the following action:
+A member of the University community who wishes to file a complaint about sexual harassment by an employee or student of the University should take the following action:

-- If the alleged harasser is a faculty or staff member, the complaint should be made, orally or in writing, to the alleged harasser's unit administrator or to the Director of the Office of Affirmative Action Compliance and Monitoring. - If the alleged harasser is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the Director of the Office of Affirmative Action Compliance and Monitoring.
+- If the alleged harasser is a faculty or staff member, the complaint should be made, orally or in writing, to the alleged harasser's unit administrator or to the University's Title IX Coordinator. - If the alleged harasser is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the University's Title IX Coordinator. - If the alleged harasser is a student, the complaint should be made to the Department of Student Life or to the University's Title IX Coordinator.